 No, I didn’t hop on here to talk about my catch up sesh with Linda (although it was great and def not long enough), I’m here to chat with you a bit about choosing to powerfully be single AND sometimes being lonely.
 Why?
 Why now?
-Cause I got home to my empty condo, poured myself a nice glass of pino grigio and sat down solo on the terrace to catch up on some ECOtionally event stuff and thought “hmmmm, it would have been nice if I had someone who was here when I got home to ask how seeing Linda was.
+Cause I got home to my empty condo, poured myself a nice glass of pino grigio and sat down solo on the terrace and thought “hmmmm, it would have been nice if I had someone who was here when I got home to ask how seeing Linda was.
 Someone to have that glass of wine on the terrace with, someone to proof read my blogs”.

 Why Am I choosing to be Powerfully Single and What Does That Mean?

-By being aware of your current thoughts, emotions and actions helps you distinguish where you are operating from.
-Once you’re aware of how you’re operating you can easily choose the way you want to be.
+Being aware of your current thoughts, emotions and actions helps you distinguish where you are operating from.
+Once you’re aware of how you are operating you can easily choose the way you want to be.
 It’s my responsibility to myself to distinguish which parts of me are working and which parts are not working.
 Once I’ve done that, I can powerfully choose who/what I want to be, simple.
 And, that distinction is easily applicable to all areas of my life btw, each decision I make I make sure that I choose powerfully.

 Why Do I Choose To Be Single?

-Simple answer: I’m a lobster – anyone get that?
-If I’m too old, it refers to the person of whom another is meant to be with forever.
+Simple answer: I’m a lobster …. if you’re too young to get the Friends reference, it refers to the person of whom another is meant to be with forever.
 It originated due to the fact that lobsters mate for life (at least, according to Phoebe Buffet)

-Listen guys, I go out, I have fun.
-And, I’ve chosen intentionally not just to be with someone for the sake of being with someone … that’s easy and it’s not who I am, never has been and never will be.
-I’ve had 2 serious relationships in my life – one I married and the other I was engaged to.
-Some women look at me with a sense of pity, and I clap back (nicely) “hunney, I’m all good – I don’t feel sorry for me, nor should you.
+I go out and I have fun, and, I’ve chosen intentionally not just to be with someone for the sake of being with someone … that’s easy and it’s not who I am, never has been and never will be.
+Some women look at me with a sense of pity, and I clap back (nicely) “hunney, I’m all good, I don’t feel sorry for me, nor should you.
 Now get on out there and worry about stuff like climate change, animal abuse or human trafficking”

-I’m not here to preach that it’s so awesome and you should all ditch the BFs or GFs or both — and join me — when you choose to be or not to be in any relationship, choose POWERFULLY.
-I’d feel way worse having to sacrifice other things than the odd night without a kiss on the forehead or cuddle.
+I’m not here to preach that it’s so awesome that you should all ditch the BFs or GFs or both, and join me.
+I’m just suggesting that when you choose to be or not to be in any relationship, choose POWERFULLY.